KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L04) Show Total Cookies.md

 - Score Text
 - Game Over Image (or Screen)

-## Make a UI Image for the Score Space
+## Make a UI Image for the Cookie Count Space

-In the **Hierarchy**, add a UI Image Game Object and name it "Score Space"
+In the **Hierarchy**, add a UI Image Game Object and name it "Cookie Count Space"

 - UI > Image